uprtcl/js-uprtcl/docs/guides/README.md

 # Introduction

-The Underscore Protocol (**\_Prtcl**) provides a simple set of rules for building interoperable content-management applications compatible with Web2-APIs and emerging Web3 platforms.
+The Underscore Protocol (**\_Prtcl**) is a framework for building interoperable content-management applications compatible with Web2-APIs and emerging Web3 platforms.

-It combines some of the concepts of The Web, promoting the use of global identifiers with the data structure of GIT, where each objects evolves as a sequence of chained hashed commit versions.
+It combines some of the concepts of The Web, such as global identifiers and links, with the data structure of GIT, where each object evolves as a sequence of chained hashed commit versions.

-Content from \_prtcl-compatible applications is suitable to be:
+Content from \_Prtcl-compatible applications is suitable to be:

 - _referenced_ from any other application.
 This uses URL-like global identifiers for mutable references that include emerging web3 platforms.